openid/OpenID4VP/openid-connect-4-verifiable-presentations-1_0.md

 ## Request {#vp_token_request}

 A VP Token is requested by adding a new top-level element `vp_token` to the `claims` parameter.
-This element refers to a `presentation_definition` which is defined below.
+This element either contains a `presentation_definition` element or refers to a presentation definition via an URI as defined below.

+NOTE: RPs MUST send a `nonce` parameter complying with the security considerations given in [@!OpenID.Core], Section 15.5.2., with every Authentication Request as a basis for replay detection.
+See (#preventing-replay).

 ### Presentation definition